adamsilver/fdpb/01-Register.md

 ### How to write errors

 Up to now, we've ensured that our approach to validation is robust and inclusive.
 But this counts for nothing if we were then to neglect the messages themselves.
-One study showed that *custom* error messages increased conversion by 0.5%, equating to over £250,000 a year in revenue[^].
+One study showed that *custom* error messages increased conversion by 0.5%, equating to over £250,000 a year in revenue[^14].

 A good error message is easy to understand and easy to fix.
 Whilst it's often backwards to design an interface without first knowing the content, in this case, it's hard to design the messages without understanding the interface.